Zetsumetsu Kigu Shōjo Amazing Twins

 Zetsumetsu Kigu Shōjo: Amazing Twins (絶滅危愚少女〜Amazing Twins〜) is a two-part original video animation produced by Encourage Films and directed by Junichi Sato.
-The two parts will be released on Blu-ray Disc and DVD on February 26 and June 25, 2014 respectively, whilst AT-X aired them on December 29, 2013 and May 6, 2014 respectively.
+The two parts were released on Blu-ray Disc and DVD on February 26 and June 25, 2014, respectively, whilst AT-X aired them on December 29, 2013, and May 6, 2014, respectively.
 The opening theme and ending themes are "Zetsumetsu Kigu Shōjo" (絶滅危愚少女) and "Kokoro Asymmetry" (心 アシンメトリー) respectively, both performed by Haruka Chisuga.

 Summary

 The story takes place in a world where certain individuals possess a power called Incomprehensible Skill of Human beings (ISH), giving them supernatural powers.
 One of these individuals is Amane Todoroki, a straightforward and somewhat air-headed girl who works as an idol magician for a performance team called Nought.
 Amane has a twin sister named Lilianne who was born without a body.
 Unlike Amane, whose ISH is fairly weak, Lilianne is extremely powerful and is able to lend her power to Amane, who uses it in her Nought performances.
 Amane and Lilianne try to spread the joy of ISH powers via magic shows, but everything changes when Amane is approached by someone from IAM, a group that puts on magic shows like Nought's, but is secretly experimenting with ISH users.